 Deferred corporate income tax assets are recognized for deductible temporary differences, deductible amounts carried over to subsequent periods of taxable losses, and unused tax credits when it is probable that there will be sufficient future taxable profit to use deductible temporary differences, taxable losses and unused tax credits.
-Deferred tax assets and deferred tax payable are determine on the basis of expected tax rates applied for the accounting period when the assets are recovered or liabilities are settled and on basis of effective and applicable tax rates and tax laws at the end of accounting period.
+Deferred tax assets and deferred tax payable are determine on the basis of expected tax rates applied for the period when the assets are recovered or liabilities are settled and on basis of effective and applicable tax rates and tax laws at period end.